TheIronMarx/honeybabel/honeybabel_alg.md

 1. Input: A password and number of honeywords desired.
 	* Number of honeywords should be factor of five for simplicity's sake.
 At least until somebody can prove to me that static buckets isn't a good idea.
 * Generate buckets such that each bucket has five possible honeywords
-* Place password in a bucket
-* Fill bucket with chaff from appropriate strategy
+* Place password in a bucket and fill remainder of with chaff from appropriate strategy
 * Fill other buckets with respective chaffing strategies
 	* This is the most difficult problem
 * Shuffle final set of honeywords in from all buckets.